HCB06/My-Creation-A-formula-that-works-like-a-regression-model-for-predictions/README.md

 My Creation A formula that works like a regression model for predictions

-This I've created some mathematical proccess the data to predict like regression model do you want a try =)
+This I've created some mathematical proccess the data to predict like regression model. use X>y cases, do you want a try =)

 note: program should be more optimizable I've seen this door is open.
 Maybe one day I do